Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * Default **NO** streams
 * Allow the changes to trigger the Lambda function.
 Use DynamoDB provide the resilient and Lambda provide the scalibility.
 * DyanmoDB streams seperate the endpoints from DynamoDB
+* Accessed using a dedicated endpoint
+* As an event source for Lambda allow to create applications which take actions based on events in the dynamodb table

 ### Usecase
 * Use DynamoDB streams to implement the transaction in one or more DynamoDB table in **24 hours** windows

 ### Types
 * KEYS_ONLY: items are added, updated or deleted.
 The primary key will be added